SAP/luigi/docs/authorization-configuration.md

 # Authorization configuration

->**NOTE:** For learning and testing purposes, use the [Luigi Fiddle](https://fiddle.luigi-project.io) page where you can configure a sample Luigi application.

 To configure authorization in Luigi, go to the `auth:` section of your project's `basicConfiguration.js` file.
 To see how authorization works, you can also go to the [Luigi Fiddle](https://fiddle.luigi-project.io) site and configure a sample application.

 Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
 The **use** key defines the active authorization provider and the **disableAutoLogin** key allows you to disable the automatic login flow that is provided by default.